ming101266/ML-AI-Projects/README.md

 # ML-AI-Projects

 GitHub repository featuring a collection of AI and Machine Learning projects.
 This repository showcases work from various independent ventures and coursework, notably from the University of Washington's PHYS 417: Machine Learning for Physicists.
+Thank you to Professor Shih-Chieh Hsu for mentoring me and helping out with these projects.

 ## 📚 Project Highlights